ieee-uottawa/ieeeuottawa-v2/content/pages/about.md

     media:
       type: ImageBlock
       url: /images/IEEE uO.png
-      altText: altText of the image
+      altText: Group photo of an exec team at an IEEE uOttawa event
-      caption: Caption of the image
+      caption: Group photo of an exec team at an IEEE uOttawa event
       width: 1400
       height: 768
       elementId: ''